aerospike/aerospike-client-python/doc/query.rst

         .. include:: examples/lua/example.lua
             :code: Lua

-        Assume the example code above is in a file called "example.py", and is the same folder as the following script.
+        Assume the example code above is in a file called "example.lua", and is the same folder as the following script.

         .. include:: examples/lua/lua.py
             :code: python